oskarth/notes-old/notes/p2p-routing.md

 *Landmark paper, need to study this further*

+*Update: Currently working on my own implementation https://github.com/oskarth/nim-kad-dht and forked libp2p repo.*

+Question:
+- How 'official' of a concept is full kademlia connectivity?
+Where does Swarm talk about?
+- What happens to full Kademlia connectivity if PeerID is really large, i.e. we have many k-buckets => many possible connections?

 **P2P Networking and Applications (Chapter 2 P2P Concepts - Graph Theoretic Perspective, Buford, 2009)** (book):